 The signs have been there for so long; exhaustion, achy body, foggy mind, eye fatigue, difficulty with digestion, feeling overwhelmed, frustrated, and easily agitated.
-Honestly, they were badges of honour.
-Our suffering is completely overlooked in a society that praises accomplishment and a culture of “do more with less.”
+Honestly, they were badges of honor.
+Our suffering is completely overlooked in a society that praises accomplishment and culture of “do more with less.”

 Healing my productivity addiction

 You may wonder why I use the word addiction here; the honest answer is I haven’t found a word that more perfectly describes my experience.
 Addiction is “the fact or condition of being addicted to a particular substance, thing, or activity.”
 I needed to succeed and be praised for my accomplishments to feel good about myself, and I burned my body to the ground every day.
 How could I describe it as anything else?
 I’m not alone!
 On December 2nd, 2021, Benefits Canada reported that the “burnout rate was about 81 percent with at least 34 percent of the Canadians surveyed describing their level of burnout as high or extreme.”

 I don’t have all the answers, nor am I completely healed.
 This is the thing about addiction; the thoughts don’t change just because we choose to stop acting on them.
 In my experience, they get louder for a while.
 Rewiring my beliefs will take time, and learning to see the thoughts for what they are will be a daily battle for a bit.